Cinergy Entertainment decides to keep their doors closed come May

 Strong said their main goal is to keep their team members and patrons safe.
 By staying closed until they can reopen safely, they feel they are doing their part in slowing the spread.

-“Until Cinergy really has that plan down enough that we’re comfortable with until that time, of course, we will remain closed,” Strong stated.
+“Until Cinergy really has that plan down enough that we’re comfortable with until that time, of course, we will remain closed,” Strong said.

 The plan would include continuing social distancing within the 90,000 square-foot facility, and maintaining a clean and sanitized atmosphere.